blckclov3r/utility-validate/README.md

 | hasLowercase         | Checks if a string contains lowercase letters.                                                                                                                 |
 | hasNumeric           | Checks if a string contains numeric characters.                                                                                                                |
 | hasWhitespace        | Checks if a string contains whitespace characters.                                                                                                             |

+## Contribution

+Contributions are welcome!
+If you'd like to contribute to `utility-validate`, please follow these guidelines:

+- Fork the repository on GitHub.
+- Clone your forked repository (`git clone https://github.com/blckclov3r/utility-validate`).
+- Create a new branch for your changes (`git checkout -b your-branch-name`).
+- Make your changes.
+- Commit your changes (`git commit -am 'Description of your changes'`).
+- Push your changes to your branch (`git push origin your-branch-name`).
+- Create a Pull Request on GitHub.

 ## License